 *Please be advised that our office does not issue permits for the Town of Palm Beach.

 If you would like to film in the Town of Palm Beach please refer to their website.

-We implemented the One Stop permitting process to facilitate production requests.
-Our staff works directly with public property contacts on your behalf.
-Private property permitting is only required if filming takes place on a roadway, sidewalk or other public place; or for special equipment considerations.
+The One Stop permitting process is in place to facilitate production requests.
+Our staff works directly with municipal contacts on your behalf.
+Private property permitting is only required if filming takes place on a roadway, sidewalk or other public place; or for support, parking or other equipment needs.

-If your project is shooting at an exterior location and requires traffic control, or has a scene with prop firearms, weapons or actors in police uniforms; local law enforcement must be assigned to your location.
-Off-duty detail costs vary per city and is the responsibility of the production company to cover the total cost of the detail.
+If your project is shooting at an exterior location and requires traffic control or has a scene with prop firearms, weapons or actors in police uniforms; local law enforcement must be assigned to your location.
+Off-duty detail costs vary per municipality and is the responsibility of the production company to cover the total cost of the detail.

 The following requires law enforcement assistance:

 The use of prop firearms or weapons on set

 Actors in police or other emergency response uniform

 Intermitent Traffic Control (ITC) or driving sequences

 A pre-production meeting with our office is required for all large commercial productions.
 It is recommended that this meeting be scheduled with our office three weeks before shooting and must be scheduled no later than five business days before the actual shoot begins to review details and production schedules.
 Participants should include the Production Manager and Location Manager, along with representatives from our office and other relevant agencies.